Usmanimaaz12/MedCity/README.md

 # MedCity
-Front Page of a website named MedCity using html css (bootstrap) and js .
+Landing Page of a website named MedCity using html css (bootstrap) and js .